kex-24/kex-24-meya/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Doggo Quest

+For this programming task, you will be simulating a dog park using Java.
+Your goal is to model dog behaviors and interactions using Object-Oriented Programming concepts.
+By the end of this exercise, you'll have a deeper understanding of Java classes, constructors, instance fields, methods, and encapsulation.

 ## Deadline
-This assignment is due before the next scheduled class.
+This assignment should be completed and submitted before the next lab session.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+For detailed instructions on how to do and submit the assignment, please refer to the assignments section of the course materials.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
+- Complete the reading and exercises for Module 2: Looking Inside Classes.
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).
+- Ensure you have access to the OLI material either via the direct link provided in the course or via the educational platform used for this course.

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+This week's learning goals include:
+- Understanding Java classes and objects
+- Using constructors to create objects
+- Implementing instance fields for object attributes
+- Creating and using getters and setters
+- Applying encapsulation in Java
+- Managing object interactions with methods

+## Getting Started
+Create a new Java file named `Doggo.java` in the `src` folder.
+This file will contain the `Doggo` class.

+## Assignment Description

+### Exercise 1: Your First Dog

+In the `Doggo` class, start by coding a main method.
+Within this main method, initialize variables representing a dog's characteristics:

+- Name (`String`)
+- Age (`int`)
+- Breed (`String`)
+- Energy level (`int`, from 0 to 10)
+- Is asleep? (`boolean`)

+Instantiate these variables with example values.

+### Exercise 2: A Pack of Doggos

+After creating a single dog, it's time to expand our dog park!
+Let's add two more dogs, each with their unique attributes.
+Print the details of all three dogs to the console.

+Instead of manually managing each dog, we'll introduce a better solution: using objects.

+### Exercise 3: Fields

+Transition from using local variables in the main method to using instance fields in the Doggo class.
+Define the same fields (name, age, breed, energy level, asleep status) within your class, but do not assign any values yet.

+### Exercise 4: Constructors

+Implement a constructor for the `Doggo` class that allows you to set all the attributes at once upon instantiation.

+### Exercise 5: Getters and Setters

+For encapsulation, change your fields to private and create getter and setter methods for each field.
+Remember the naming conventions for boolean fields and methods.

+### Exercise 6: A Dynamic Dog Park

+Using the constructor and getter/setter methods you've implemented, create a few dog objects and print their details using the `printInfo` method that you'll create next.

+### Exercise 7: printInfo Method

+Implement a `printInfo()` method within the Doggo class.
+This method should print all relevant information about the dog, such as its name, age, breed, energy level, and sleeping status.

+### Exercise 8: Play Time

+Implement an `interact` method where one Doggo object can interact with another Doggo object.
+For example, you can simulate playing or barking interactions between two dogs.

+### Exercise 9: The Shadowing Problem

+Discuss and illustrate the concept of variable shadowing within a class and how the `this` keyword is used to prevent it.

+## Submission Checklist

+- Created a Doggo class with fields representing a dog's characteristics.
+- Used a constructor to instantiate dog objects.
+- Implemented getter and setter methods for class fields.
+- Added a `printInfo` method to display dog information.
+- Created an `interact` method to simulate interactions between two Doggo objects.
+- Explored the concept of variable shadowing.

+Please, ensure your code is well-commented and follows good coding practices.
+Submit your `Doggo.java` file before the deadline.